Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: A Novel Fairness Relaxation

-Instead of relaxing $\mathbbm{1}_{f(x)>0}$ by $f(x)$ or $min(0, f(x))$ as proposed in the linear and convex-concave relaxations, respectively, we propose $\tanh(c*\max(0, f(x)))$, for small constants $c$.
+\end{lemma} \begin{proof} The proof is by simply replacing $x$ in Theorem~\ref{thm:tanh-sign} by $\max(0, x)$.
+The details are worked out in the appendix. \end{proof} \paragraph{Hyperbolic Tangent Relaxation (HTR):} Instead of relaxing $\mathbbm{1}_{f(x)>0}$ by $f(x)$ or $min(0, f(x))$ as proposed in the linear and convex-concave relaxations, respectively, we propose $\tanh(c*\max(0, f(x)))$, for small constants $c$.
 The larger the value of $c$, the better we can approximate the indicator function, but at the cost of degradation in the gradient's behavior.

 We denote $\tanh(c*\max(0, x))$ as $t(c, x)$.
 Formally, the hyperbolic tangent relaxation for the DDP, denoted by $HTR$ can be written as follows, for a chosen constant $c$: {

 }Finally, Figure~\ref{fig:compare-relax} demonstrates how the HTR is a better approximation of DDP than existing relaxations.